muppin/mastering-DevOps/Interview Questions/Ayushi.md

 - Day to Day task/responsibilities
 - How you start your day?
 - What is your team size.
+- Is this your fiest job?
+- Where are u based at?
+Have you ever been to bangalore?
 - Which tool u are using to track work?
 - Do you work on docker also, what task you perform on docker?
 - Do you know jenkins?